Temde White Globes Floor Lamp – White Metal Version

 Temde White Globes Floor Lamp – Pyramid Style Version

-About this lamp, the designer said:
+About this lamp, the designer wrote:

 Temde White Globes Floor Lamp